Nilgiri Mountains: Peaks in the Nilgiris

 Devashola (height: 2261 m), notable for its blue gum trees, is in the south of Doddabetta range.

 Kulakombai (1707 m) is east of the Devashola.
 The Bhavani Valley and the Lambton's peak range of Coimbatore district stretch from here.

 Muttunadu Betta (height: 2323 m) 11°27′N 76°43′E is about 5 km, north northwest of Udhagamandalam.
 Tamrabetta (Coppery Hill) (height: 2120 m) 11°22′N 76°48′E is about 8 km southeast of Udhagamandalam.
 Vellangiri (Silvery Hill) (2120 m) is 16 km west-northwest of Udhagamandalam.

 Waterfalls

-The highest waterfall, Kolakambai Fall, north of Kolakambai hill, has an unbroken fall of 400 ft.
+The highest waterfall, Kullakamby Fall, north of Kolakambai hill, has an unbroken fall of 400 ft.
 Nearby is the 150 ft Halashana falls.
 The second highest is Catherine Falls, near Kotagiri, with a 250 ft fall, named after the wife of M.D.
 Cockburn, believed to have introduced coffee plantations to the Nilgiri Hills.
 The Upper and Lower Pykara falls have falls of 180 ft, and 200 ft, respectively.
 The 170 ft Kalhatti Falls is off the Segur Peak.
 The Karteri Fall, near Aruvankadu had the first power station which supplied the original Cordite Factory with electricity.
 Law's Fall, near Coonoor, is interesting due to its association with the engineer Major G. C. Law who supervised building of the Coonoor Ghat road.